 Absence, Tardy, Early Release of Student, or Change of Transportation Arrangement

 Parents are requested to contact the school office each time a child is absent or tardy.
-Please call the attendance hotline at 703-988-8989 between the hours of 4:30 p.m. until 8:30 a.m. and leave a message to report a student absence.
+Please use our online attendance form or call the attendance hotline at 703-988-8989 between the hours of 4:30 p.m. until 8:30 a.m. and leave a message to report a student absence.
 After 8:30 a.m., parents should call the school office at 703-988- 8900.
-Families of students not reported absent by 9:30 a.m. will receive a Keep in Touch (KIT) attendance notification message.
+Families of students not reported absent by 9:30 a.m. will receive a notification message.

 Virginia State Law

 Virginia State law requires that each student who is absent from school must be reported each time by a responsible person.
 An excused absence is one for which parents/guardians have prior knowledge, consent, and a legitimate reason.
 Legitimate reasons include: illness of the student, death in the family, and observance of a religious holiday.
 Absences for family and student vacations are unexcused.

 According to state law, the following actions need to be taken: